 The Martin Nelson Summer Awards for Research or Advanced Study provide stipends and expenses to faculty so that they may pursue research or scholarly study during the summer months, free from other gainful employment.
-The following information is also available in the Martin Nelson Awards for Summer Research or Study Guidelines Form.

 Deadline: The completed application is due by November 1 of the year preceding the summer in which the research or study is to be undertaken.
 Award recipients will be announced on or before December 8.

-Department Chair Support Materials
+Department Chair Recommendation Form

 The Martin Nelson Summer Awards for Research or Advanced Study provide stipends and expenses to faculty so that they may pursue research or scholarly study during the summer months, free from other gainful employment.
 These awards of up to $4000.00 each are intended to replace income (maximum $3,000.00) and expenses to support faculty in their continued development in teaching and scholarship through further research or study in their disciplines.